pragmaticivan/gosocketio/README.md

 ## on "connection", "error", and "disconnection"
+socket.io has three special events it triggers on the client-side and you should not emit them on your own programs.

 **Wait for the socket.io connection event before emitting messages or you risk losing them** due in an unpredictable fashion (due to concurrency: connection latency, server load, etc.).

-To overcome this, you should always use socketio.Connect instead of socketio.DialOnly (only exposed for debugging).
+For the default namespace this is automatically handled on socketio.Connect.

-And before emitting a message on a namespace, you want to wait for the ready signal, like so:
+However, before emitting a message on a custom namespace, you want to wait for the ready signal, like so:

 ```go
 ctx, cancel := context.WithTimeout(context.Background(), 10 * time.Second)